benhoyt/benhoyt.github.com/writings/how-to-apply.md

 ## Don't ignore instructions

-This is a pretty simple one, and you'd think it goes without saying, but some candidates don't seem to be good at following instructions.
+You'd think this one goes without saying, but some candidates don't seem to be good at following instructions.

 For example, if the application form says "your written interview should be anonymous to help us reduce bias" and they head it up with their full name, that's not a great sign.
 We all make mistakes, so I don't discount these submissions just for that, but ignoring instructions won't count in your favour.